ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

     ![scale instances](images/solution62-vpc-scaling-dedicated-hidden/autoscale.png)
 3. Click on **Generate load** a couple of times to generate more traffic.
 4. Under **Memberships** tab of your [instance group](https://{DomainName}/vpc-ext/autoscale/groups), you should see new instances being provisioned.

+   You should see upto 5 instances taking the load as the maximum membership count is set to `5`.
+You can check the minimum and maximum instance group size under `Overview` tab of the instance group.
+   {:tip}

 5. Refresh the load balancer URL multiple times to see the details of the VSI serving the request.

    Wait for the instances to scale as the aggregate period is set to `90 seconds` and cooldown period set to `120 seconds`.To monitor the load balancers and to check the logs, follow the steps mentioned in [this section of the tutorial](/docs/solution-tutorials?topic=solution-tutorials-vpc-scaling-dedicated-compute#vpc-scaling-dedicated-compute-observe)
    {:tip}

+### Scheduled actions
+{: #vpc-scaling-dedicated-compute-scheduled-scale}

+In this section, you will use scheduled scaling for VPC to schedule actions that automatically add or remove instance group capacity, based on daily, intermittent, or seasonal demand.
+You can create multiple scheduled actions that scale capacity monthly, weekly, daily, hourly, or even every set number of minutes.

+1. To create a one-time scheduled action, set the `step3_is_scheduled` variable to **true**, **Save** the setting and **Apply** the plan.

+2. Check the status of your scheduled action under the `scheduled actions` tab of the instance group.
+When the status of the action is changed to `completed`, the instance group size will be set to a minimum of `2` and a maximum of `10` instances.
+You should see `2` instances under the Membership tab of the instance group.
+3. Click on **Generate load** a couple of times to generate more traffic to see the instances scale to a maximum of `10`.

 ## Set up a dedicated host and provision a VSI with encrypted data volume
 {: #vpc-scaling-dedicated-compute-dedicated}